Heroku Connect Database Tables

 Shield Platform Encryption

 Fields or records that are enabled for Shield Platform Encryption are encrypted at rest in Salesforce.
-If the user credentials used to authorize Heroku Connect with Salesforce have read access for an encrypted field or record, unencrypted values will be received from Salesforce and stored unencrypted in your database.
+If the user credentials used to authorize Heroku Connect with Salesforce have read access for an encrypted field or record, unencrypted values is received from Salesforce and stored unencrypted in your database.
 If the user doesn’t have read access, it won’t be able to see the data.
-The “View Encrypted Data” permission does not apply for Shield Platform Encryption.
+The “View Encrypted Data” permission doesn’t apply for Shield Platform Encryption.

 Classic Encryption

-If the user credentials used to authorize Heroku Connect with Salesforce don’t have the View Encrypted Data permission, then encrypted strings will be received from Salesforce in masked format.
+If the user credentials used to authorize Heroku Connect with Salesforce don’t have the View Encrypted Data permission, then encrypted strings are received from Salesforce in masked format.

 For example an encrypted credit card number would be stored in the database as ****-****-****-1023